 Explore Myths and Facts about Education Loans.
 Get the real insights before making your loan decisions.

-How to Apply for an Oriental Bank of Commerce Education Loan?
+How to Apply for a PNB Education Loan?

-To apply for an OBC education loan, you have two options.
-You can visit a branch to submit your application and documents, or apply online through the official website.
+To apply for a PNB education loan (which has succeeded OBC's education loan), you have two options.
+You can visit a PNB branch to submit your application and documents, or apply online through pnbindia.in.
 Ensure eligibility, gather the necessary documents, complete the form, and submit it for processing.

 You can follow these steps:

-- Ensure you meet the eligibility criteria for an education loan with OBC.
+- Ensure you meet the eligibility criteria for a PNB education loan.

-- Collect all the necessary documents as outlined above.
+- Collect all the necessary documents as outlined below.

-- You can apply at your nearest OBC branch or visit the official website to fill out the oriental bank of Commerce education loan application form.
+- Visit the nearest PNB branch or go to pnbindia.in to fill out the education loan application form.

 - Submit the completed application form along with the necessary documents.